Day 1: Dibrugarh

 Continue our walk through the dense rainforest , with smaller life-forms like butterflies, frogs, insects and fungi for company.
 On our way we are likely to see some rare avain beauties like Red-headed Trogon, Great and Rufous Hornbill, and Grey-cheeked Warbler.
 Have lunch at Ranijheel – a water body which has now dried up.
 From here we descend down towards the Namdapha river setting up our picturesque campsite on the banks of the river.
 On a clear day one can get grand views of the snow capped Dafa Boom range.
 O/n in tents

 Having walked for two days through thick forests, we see a change in landscape as most part of the walk today is through grassland.
 The initial part of the walk , skirting the Namdapha river is over rocky terrain.
 Over here we have a high possibility of sighting the White belied Heron, one of the most endangered birds in the world.
-Two hours into our walk we will cross the Noa Dighing river over a shaky bamboo bridge, the first of many such crossings leading us all the way to our campsite.
+Two hours into our walk we will cross the Noa Dighing river over a shaky bamboo bridge.
+For the remainder of the day swim in the refreshing waters of the Noa Dihing or relax .
 O/n in tents

-Day 6: Baloo Khat to Deban to Miao 2 hours
+Day 6: Imbiong to Deban to Miao 4 hours

 Continue walking through the narrow Jurassic valley carved by the Noa Dihing river.
 After an hour or so we climb up a short but stiff mountain slope to reach the Miao Vijaynagar road.
 A further half hour walk on this road will get us to Deban, marking the end of our Namdapha trek.
 Our vehicles pick us up from here and drive us to Miao.
 O/n at eco camp in Miao